Siemens-Healthineers/K2s/addons/ai-assistant/testing-checklist.md

 ---

-### Step 4 — Verify the plugin in Headlamp
+### Step 4 — Verify the Kagent UI

-1. In Headlamp, reload the page (`F5`)
+1. Open the Kagent UI (see Step 2)
-2. Look for the **AI icon** (robot icon) in the top-right app bar
+2. The UI should show available agents (e.g. `k2s-assistant` or `copilot-cli`)
-3. Click the AI icon — the chat panel should open on the right side
+3. Click on the agent to open the chat interface
-4. The plugin auto-connects to the Kagent A2A proxy — no manual configuration needed
+4. The UI auto-connects to the Kagent controller — no manual configuration needed

 ---